 problems, such as chronic vomiting, diarrhea, and inflammatory bowel disease are among the most frequent

 illnesses treated.
 These are often the result of an allergy or intolerance to pet food ingredients.
 The

 market for "limited antigen" or "novel protein" diets is now a multi-million dollar business.
-These diets

 were formulated to address the increasing intolerance to commercial foods that animals have developed.
 The